Psychological & Brain Sciences Major Program Requirements

 • Have overall and P&BS grade point averages of at least 3.65

-• Have an approved honors research advisor
+• Have an approved honors research mentor (a faculty member who agrees to supervise the thesis)

 Contact Info